On Hypercomplex Networks: Results

 \section{Results}

-In order to compare the obtained HC networks with some reference theoretical network models, we consider the ER, BA, Waxman (WAX), Random Geometric Graph (RGG) and Watts-Strogatz (WS) structures having the same number $N=500$ of nodes and same average degree $\langle k \rangle=8$ (with $\pm 5\%$ of tolerance) as the obtained HC networks.
-In the case of the WS model, it was taken with respect to 5 different reconnecting probabilities, namely $0.01\%$, $0.1\%$, $1\%$, $10\%$ and $100\%$.
-For each one of these models, a total of a thousand graphs is taken into account in for the sake of statistical significance.
+In order to compare the obtained HC networks with other reference theoretical network models, we considered the ER, BA, Waxman (WAX), Random Geometric Graph (RGG) and Watts-Strogatz (WS) structures having the same number $N=500$ of nodes and same average degree $\langle k \rangle=8$ (with $\pm 5\%$ of tolerance) as the obtained HC networks.
+In the case of the WS model, it was taken with respect to 2 different reconnecting probabilities, namely $10\%$ and $100\%$.
+For each one of these models, a total of a hundred graphs is taken into account for the sake of statistical significance.
 Only the network realizations not including disconnected components have been taken into account.

-The starting points for the HC derivation method was taken as corresponding to ER networks, so that no initial topological biases be implied by these structures thanks to the statistical uniformity of the ER model.
-For referencing purposes, we have taken the HC networks after 100, 200, 300, 400, and 500 taken optimization steps, and these networks are henceforth referred to as HC-100, HC-200, HC-300, HC-400, and HC-500, respectively.
+The starting points for the HC derivation method were taken as corresponding to ER networks, so that no initial topological biases be implied by these structures thanks to the statistical uniformity of the ER model.
+For referencing purposes, we have taken the HC networks after 1000, 2000, 3000 and 4000 taken optimization steps, and these networks are henceforth referred to as HC-1000, HC-2000, HC-3000, and HC-4000, respectively.

-Principal component analysis (PCA~\cite{wold1987principal, gewers2018principal}) has been applied on all 10 topological measurements of the considered networks so as to project the networks into two dimensions, allowing respective visualization.
+Principal component analysis (PCA~\cite{wold1987principal, gewers2018principal}) has been applied on all 10 topological measurements of the considered networks so as to project the networks into two dimensions, allowing respective comparative visualization.
 The results are shown in Figure~\ref{fig:pca_complexity}.
-The obtained $77.22\%$ variance explanation corroborates the relevance of the PCA projection.
+The obtained $96.1565\%$ variance explanation corroborates the relevance of the PCA projection.
 The \textit{CI} respective to each network is also shown in terms of the heatmap.